orcl2/orcl2/README.md

 - 👋 Hi, I’m William Daniel
 - 👀 I’m interested in music, software development and history.
-- 🌱 I’m currently learning Swift, UIKit (basicly IOS development), C# and SQL.
+- 🌱 I’m currently learning and working with Swift, UIKit (basicly IOS development), C#, Angular and SQL.
 - 💞️ I’m looking to collaborate on projects of any kind.
 - 📫 How to reach me wdkuhs@outlook.com.